Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/requirements/use-case-descriptions.md

 2. Each Agent reviews the work.
 3. The Agent casts a vote for the best generated result.
 4. The process is repeated for each Agent.
+5. The most-voted agent generated work is displayed to the user.

 ## Use Case 9: Agent Critiquing
 Agents should be able to receive the most-voted agent chapter and provide critiques for the work.